 The Most Famous New Zealander of Our Time

 Once in his eighties, Hillary was no longer an active mountaineer, but remained a tireless fundraiser and worker for education and health projects in Nepal.
 He was widely honoured in New Zealand and around the world, and was the only living New Zealander to be featured on a bank note.
 He got remarried to June Mulgrew, a lifetime friend, who assisted him in his efforts.
 His son Peter has followed in his father’s footsteps, having climbed Everest twice himself, and amongst other adventures, visited the North Pole with astronaut Neil Armstrong and climbed Mt Vinson, Antarctica’s highest peak.

-Hillary’s near-mythical status put him on a plateau above sporting heroes, for he distinguished himself well beyond the singularity of a mountain.
-From a feat that would have been the crowning achievement of many careers, he went on to become a humanitarian, an ambassador and elder statesman, never giving up, never giving in to either despair or complacency, always planning the next goal.
+Hillary’s near-mythical status put him on a plateau above other sporting heroes, for he distinguished himself well beyond the singularity of a mountain.
+From a feat that would have been the crowning achievement of many careers, he went on to become a humanitarian, an ambassador and elder statesman, never giving up, never giving in to either despair or complacency and always planning the next goal.

-In the last couple of decades a British team has attempted to substantiate the claim that George Mallory got to Everest first and a TV documentary crew went up the mountain attempting to recover Mallory’s body and, unsuccessfully, his camera.
+In the last couple of decades, a British team has attempted to substantiate the claim that George Mallory got to Everest first.
+A TV documentary crew went up the mountain attempting to recover Mallory’s body and, unsuccessfully, his camera.
 Whatever the veracity, Hillary’s response was that climbing to the top of a mountain was only half the job – next you have to get back down.
 Hillary is rumoured to have said on his descent:

 “Wouldn’t Mallory be pleased if he knew about this.”